LeonidMem/EnumExtender/README.md

 SwitchCaseEnum d = EnumExtender.extend(SwitchCaseEnum.class, "D", Map.of());

 // Provided class loader is class loader whose switch/case synthetic classes must be extended
-// If last argument is true, also parents of provided class loader will be extended EnumSwitchCaseExtender.extend(SwitchCaseEnum.class, getClass().getClassLoader(), true);
+// If last argument is true, also parents of the class loader will be extended EnumSwitchCaseExtender.extend(SwitchCaseEnum.class, getClass().getClassLoader(), true);
 ```